First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT properties

 Here, we estimate the limiting distance.
 From Fig.~\ref{fig:tsH}, we can see that we can set $ t_{0} $ to 100.
 Thus, from Eq.~(\ref{eq:cepp}), we can see that the limiting distance is about 31.

-Figure~\ref{fig:mfdc} shows comparison of the first passage time distributions for different combinations of $ h_{+} $ and $ h_{-} $ values.
+Figure~\ref{fig:mfdc} shows comparison of the FPT distributions for different combinations of $ h_{+} $ and $ h_{-} $ values.
 The distributions are for $ t_{s} $ smaller than $ t_{c} $.
-We can see that regardless of the combination of $ h_{+} $ and $ h_{-} $ values, the time at which the first passage time distribution of the model starts to rise is earlier than that of the corresponding diffusion with ensemble-averaged diffusivity.
+We can see that regardless of the combination of $ h_{+} $ and $ h_{-} $ values, the time at which the FPT distribution of the model starts to rise is earlier than that of the corresponding diffusion with ensemble-averaged diffusivity.
 We can also see that although the average values of $ h_{+} $ and $ h_{-} $ are the same, the larger $ h_{+} $ is, the earlier the distribution starts to rise.
 This result is consistent with the theoretical prediction in Sec.~\ref{ss:gp}: even though the ensemble averages of the stochastic DCs are the same, diffusion with a stochastic DC with a larger supremum exhibits a more efficient transport in an early arrival of particles at the absorbing boundary.